Graphic Design Basics

 1. Develop your color pallet.

+Start with the main color and expand the pallet to a complimentary color or hue.
 How will color be used?
-What is the underlying message?
+What is the message?

 Color will define your brand, the tone and mood.